betajippity/betajippity.github.io/_posts/2018-10-25-bidirectional-mipmap.md

 PBRT [(Pharr et al. 2016)](http://pbrt.org), Mitsuba [(Jakob 2010)](http://www.mitsuba-renderer.org/), and Solid Angle's version of Arnold [(Georgiev et al. 2018)](https://dl.acm.org/citation.cfm?id=3182160) all use ray differential systems based on this approach for camera rays.
 Renderman [(Christensen et al. 2018)](https://dl.acm.org/citation.cfm?id=3182162) uses a simplified version of ray differentials that only tracks two floats per ray, instead of the four vectors needed to represent a full ray differential.
 Renderman tracks a width at each ray's origin, and a spread value representing the linear rate of change of the ray width over a unit distance.
-This approach does not encode as much information as the full ray derivative approach, but nonetheless ends up heing sufficient since in a path tracer, every pixel essentially ends up being supersampled.
+This approach does not encode as much information as the full ray derivative approach, but nonetheless ends up being sufficient since in a path tracer, every pixel essentially ends up being supersampled.
 Hyperion [(Burley et al. 2018)](https://dl.acm.org/citation.cfm?id=3182159) uses a similarly simplified scheme.

 A brief side note: being able to calculate the differential for surface normals with respect to screen space is useful for bump mapping, among other things, and the calculation is directly analogous to the pseudocode above for calculateDifferentialSurfaceForTriangle() and calculateScreenSpaceDifferential(), just with surface normals substituted in for surface positions.